Ice, logistics delay Shell Alaska drilling plans

 While sea ice cover is sparse in most of the Arctic, ice off Alaska is thicker than in recent years, and that ice is melting fast, according to the National Snow and Ice Data Center.

-Shell plans to drill two wells this year in the Beaufort at a prospect about 20 miles (32 km) offshore, and three in the Chukchi about 70 miles offshore.
-Drilling must take place during the brief ice-free season, since federal approvals for the plans require that Shell cease all operations for the year by Oct.
-31.
+Shell plans to drill two wells this year in the Beaufort at a prospect about 20 miles offshore, and three in the Chukchi about 70 miles offshore.
+Drilling must take place during the brief ice-free season, since federal approvals for the plans require that Shell cease all operations for the year by October 31.

 The schedule is especially tight in the Chukchi, where Shell must cease drilling into known hydrocarbon-bearing zones by late September, with top-hole drilling allowed after then, Smith said.